Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 However, there is another reason to take this approach.
-If you think back to the first paragraph of this chapter explaining the skills working in tandem necessary for modelling, you might have noticed some similarities.
+If you think back to the first paragraph of this chapter explaining the skills working in tandem necessary for modeling, you might have noticed some similarities.
 This is not a coincidence, and at this point we want to introduce a concept in prompt engineering: *Multi-step Reasoning* or *Chain-of-Thought*.
 This is the concept of breaking down complex tasks into smaller, logical steps. [`Fu et al., 2023  <https://openreview.net/forum?id=yf1icZHC-l9>`__, `Wang et al., 2024  <https://arxiv.org/abs/2305.04091>`__]